Joanne Shaw Taylor

 Joanne Shaw Taylor (born 1985, England) is an English singer and guitarist.
-She was discovered by Dave Stewart of the Eurythmics at the age of 16.
+She was discovered by Dave Stewart of Eurythmics at the age of 16.

 Taylor's albums via Ruf Records, White Sugar (2009) and Diamonds in the Dirt (2010), peaked at No. 8 in the US on the Billboard Top Blues Albums chart.
 Her No. 1 album, The Blues Album (2021), was released via Joe Bonamassa's Keeping the Blues Alive Records.

 In 2010, Taylor won Best Female Vocalist at the British Blues Awards.
 She won the same award at the 2011 British Blues Awards, and the Songwriter of the Year award for "Same as It Never Was", from Diamonds in the Dirt.

 Early life

 Taylor was born in Wednesbury, West Midlands, England.
 She grew up in Solihull and was inspired in her early teens to play the blues after hearing Stevie Ray Vaughan, Albert Collins and Jimi Hendrix.
 Dave Stewart heard Taylor play and invited her to join his supergroup, D.U.P., on tour in Europe during 2002.